Creating a React-based Chess Game with WASM Bots in TypeScript

 };

-Providing the above abstraction allowed me to define many different external Bots and configurations (Levels and Depths), it also makes way for extension to any other Bot that supports tge UCI protocol in the future.
-Converting the Web Worker message-based system into a Promise was an interesting exercise, harnessing the power of Closures I needed to keep a reference to the current present resolve function.
+Providing the above abstraction allowed me to define many different external Bots and configurations (levels and depths).
+It also paves the way for extension to any other Bot that supports the UCI protocol in the future.
+Converting the Web Worker message-based system into a Promise was an interesting exercise.
+Harnessing the power of closures, I needed to keep a reference to the current resolve function.
 Upon the bestmove Bot response I could then resolve the given Promise.

 Finally, these Bots could be exposed for use within the React Chess implementation like so.